carla-simulator/carla/Docs/python_api.md

         - `y` (_float_)
         - `z` (_float_)
 - <a name="carla.Location.distance"></a>**<font color="#7fb800">distance</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**location**</font>)
-Computes the Euclidean distance between the current location to another one.
+Computes the Euclidean distance in meters from this location to another one.
     - **Parameters:**
         - `location` (_[carla.Location](#carla.Location)_) – The Location from where to compute the distance.
     - **Return:** _float_